jbjorne/TEES/JariSandbox/ComplexPPI/Source/Release/readme.txt

 Björne, Jari and Heimonen, Juho and Ginter, Filip and Airola, Antti and Pahikkala, Tapio and Salakoski, Tapio: Extracting Complex Biological Events with Rich Graph-Based Feature Sets.
 Proceedings of the BioNLP'09 Shared Task on Event Extraction.
 2009, pp. 10-18

 Björne, Jari and Heimonen, Juho and Ginter, Filip and Airola, Antti and Pahikkala, Tapio and Salakoski, Tapio: Extracting Contextualized Complex Biological Events with Rich Graph-Based Feature Sets.
 Journal of Computational Intelligence.
-(To appear)
+(Under review)

 # 3. Overview of the Software #################################################